Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Château d’Eau Photography Gallery

-A quirky stop for photo buffs, this round brick water tower is one of the oldest photography galleries in France.
+A charming and curious stop for photography lovers.
+This old circular water tower is, in fact, one of the oldest photography galleries in France.

 🕒 Estimated time: 30 to 45 minutes